kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I participated in the Git Inclusion Summit; about making Open Source a better, more equitable place [ September ]
 - I signed up for Interaccess's workshops in Parametric Thinking with Images (Grasshopper 3D) and Generating Images with Shaders (GLSL) [ September ]
 - I have been accepted to the M2L / Mediterranean Machine Learning Summer School (Winter Cohort) [ September ]
+- I received a grant through MSRI to attend SACNAS 2020 [ September ]